gvogi/MoviesImdbSearchApi/README.md

 # MoviesImdbSearchApi

-An Android App for searching movies in Imdb site.
+An Android App for searching movies.